etabdi/Node.js-MySQL/README.md

 # Bamazon

 Amazon-like storefront with the MySQL.
-The app will take in orders from customers and deplete stock from the store's inventory And also  track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+The app will take in orders from customers and deplete stock from the store's inventory And also  track product sales across your store's departments and then provide a summary of the grossing departments in the store.

 There will be three view;